Visiting the Konzentrationslager Posen

-Since it used to be part of the ring of defensive forts built around Poznan, Fort VII is not that easy to find.
-We had to take a tram, a bus and walk around for a while to find the place.
-And, once we were there, we were alone for a long time, walking around completely lost with everything we were seeing for the first time.
+Fort VII is not that easy to find since it used to be part of the ring of defensive forts built around Poznan.
+We had to take a tram and a bus and walk around to find the place.
+Once there, we were alone for a long time, walking around wholly lost with everything we saw for the first time.

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.